isabella232/docs-vuepress/docs/manual/05-nodes.md

 1. Clicking the single node view icon filters the list down to just that node.
 2. Find nodes with this Tag (e,g just nodes with tagged "www").
-3. Find nodes with this Attribute name (e.g., any node with the "web:pid" attribute).
+3. Find nodes with this Attribute name (e.g., any node with the "anvils:customer" attribute).
-4. Find nodes with this Attribute value (e.g., any node with attribute "web:state=RUNNING" ).
+4. Find nodes with this Attribute value (e.g., any node with attribute "anvils:location=US-East" ).

 The next screenshot shows a single node view.
 Notice the nodes unique name is entered in the filter form.